tpoisot/ms_proba_networks/ms/maintext.md

 with $\delta$ being Kronecker's function, returning $1$ if its arguments are equal, and $0$ otherwise.
 This formula can be *directly* applied to probabilistic networks.
+Modularity takes values in $[0;1]$, where $1$ indicates perfect modularity.

 ### Centrality

 Although node degree is a rough first order estimate of centrality, other measures are often needed.
 We derive the expected value of centrality according to @katz53.
-This measures generalizes to directed acyclic graphs (whereas other do not).
+This measure generalizes to directed acyclic graphs (whereas other do not).
 For example, although eigenvector centrality is often used in ecology, it cannot be measured on probabilistic graphs.
 Eigenvector centrality requires the matrix's largest eigenvalues to be real, which is not the case for all